katiekloss/jellyfin-plugin-doviremux/README.md

 # jellyfin-plugin-doviremux
 A giant hack that remuxes my Dolby Vision videos from MKV to MP4, so that my WebOS-based LG TV can play them.
-Not particularly stable at the moment.

-> [!CAUTION]
-> Due to Jellyfin's handling of deleted files, this plugin may make changes to your library's metadata which can only be undone by deleting and re-creating the library.
-Use at your own risk.

 ## How to use
 > [!WARNING]